sderosiaux/every-single-day-i-tldr/README.md

 # 05-03-2018

+- https://www.iravid.com/posts/resource-management.html ManagedT, or how to compose resource management.
+Very useful and slick.
+Even works with a Monoid[ResourceType].
 - https://kasma1990.gitlab.io/2018/03/04/why-rust-has-macros/ Type of macros in rust: function and attributes (derive to create boilerplate, and a more generic way, still in alpha).
 Why use them.

 # 04-03-2018